 Chai School is open to Temple Har Shalom members in good standing.
 Our tuition fees reflect the support needed, but we never want finances to prevent anyone from joining our community.

-Should you want any further details about school, programs, or enrollment information, please reach out to our Director of Congregational Education, Lynn Anne Cutler, at firstname.lastname@example.org, Stephanie Canning, Education Administrator, at email@example.com or give us a call at (732) 356-8777.
+Should you want any further details about school, programs, or enrollment information, please reach out to our Director of Congregational Education, Lynn Anne Cutler, at firstname.lastname@example.org, Amy Greenbaum, Interim Education Administrator, at email@example.com or give us a call at (732) 356-8777.